wrenkredhat/openshift-spark/README.md

 Create a deployment config and start pods.

-By default setup with 3 workers, you can change inside the OpenShift worker config.
+> The default setup starts only 3 workers, you can change this in deploy-spark-worker.yaml.
+Replace a value in the key "replicas:"

 ```
-$ oc create -f openshift/deploy-spark-worker.yaml
+$ oc create -f openshift/deploy-spark-workers.yaml
 ```

 ## Contributing